mikey2020/post-it/README.md

 ### Installation
 * Start up your terminal (or Command Prompt on Windows OS).
 * Ensure that you've `node` installed on your PC.
-* Clone the repository by entering the command `git clone https://github.com/mikey2020/photo-editor/new/master` in the terminal.
+* Clone the repository by entering the command `git clone https://github.com/mikey2020/post-it/new/master` in the terminal.
 * Navigate to the project folder using `cd post-it` on your terminal (or command prompt)
 * After cloning, install the application's dependencies with the command `npm install`.
 * Then cd into server directory and run command `npm install`
 * Create a `.env` file in your root directory as described in `.env.sample` file.
-Variables such as DB_URL (which must be a mongoDB URL) and PORT are defined in the .env file and it is essential you create this file before running the application.
+Variables such as DATABASE_URL (which must be a postgreSQL URL) and PORT are defined in the .env file and it is essential you create this file before running the application.
 ```
 PORT=3000
-DB_URL='postgres://john:doe@localhost:5432/databaseName'
+DATABASE_URL='postgres://john:doe@localhost:5432/databaseName'
 ```
 * After this, you can then start the server with the command: `npm start`.